Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 - The scripts are executed on bash shell, so if using a computer with windows based operating system, install a [WSL](https://docs.microsoft.com/windows/wsl/about) environment to execute the script.

-- The user performing the deployment of the bicep template and the associated scripts should have `Contributor` role assigned at the subscription to which the resources are being deployed.
+- The user performing the deployment of the bicep template and the associated scripts should have `Owner` role assigned at the subscription to which the resources are being deployed.
+- The bicep templates have been written to adhere to the syntax and rules for bicep version >= 0.8.9.
+Please check your bicep version using `az bicep version` or `bicep --version` if you run into bicep related errors.
 - This solution assumes no interference from Policies deployed to your tenant preventing resources from being deployed.

 - Get the repository to find the scripts.
 Clone the repository using following command.